 The editors of The Shandean welcome articles on all aspects of the Age of Sterne, his impact on material culture and visual depiction, on related cultural topics such as the Grand Tour, sentimentalism and the abolition movement, and on reception (imitations, afterlife, translations, adaptations).
 The Shandean is external peer reviewed.
 For the procedure:

-- see the print version in pdf Notes for contributors
+- see the print version in pdf:

-- or the web text below
+- or see the web text below

 Offers of articles, notes and queries, and books for review

 Please send your offers of articles, notes and queries, and books for review to:

 * * * * * * * * * * * * *

 Notes for contributors The Shandean 2024

 The Shandean invites submission of articles and notes up to 9,000 words (special cases for longer submissions may be discussed with the editor).
 Unsolicited reviews are not accepted.

 All submissions are anonymized and sent to two external reviewers, whose comments will be returned to the author; this will often lead to a revised text.
 The editorial board will then decide to reject or print.